 Moving Valuation Protection

-Central Maine Moving & Storage will take extra care in handling, packing, and moving your valuables.
-Using specialized equipment, moving vans, and techniques, our professional moving crews have the training and experience to ensure that your belongings arrive at your new home in the same condition that they were picked up.
-We take the extra steps to make your move is smooth and hassle free.
+Central Maine Moving & Storage will take extra care in handling, packing, and moving your valuables using specialized equipment, moving vans, and techniques.
+Our professional moving crews have the training and experience to ensure your belongings arrive at your new home in the same condition that they were picked up.
+We take the extra steps to make your move is smooth and hassle-free.

-However, no matter how careful we are, there is the chance that something could happen that is beyond our control.
+However, no matter how careful we are, there is a chance something could happen beyond our control.
 To stay ahead of this unlikely situation, Central Maine Moving & Storage can offer you extra peace of mind through one of our two valuation protection plans.
 You have the option of choosing which plan is right for you.

-- Make a cash settlement for the cost of repair or the depreciated fair market value of the item.
+- A cash settlement for the cost of repair or the depreciated fair market value of the item.

-Under this option, movers are permitted to limit their liability for loss or damage to articles of extraordinary value (i.e. $100.00/lb or above) unless you specifically list these articles on the High Value Inventory form.
-Ask your Relocation Representative for more details.
+Under this option, movers are permitted to limit their liability for loss or damage to articles of extraordinary value (i.e., $100.00/lb. or above) unless you specifically list these articles on the High-Value Inventory form.
+Contact your Relocation Representative for more details.

-Full Value Protection Example: Determine value not less than $6.00 per pound per article for the protection level of the shipment for which you are comfortable ($6.00/lb x 10,000 lb shipment = $60,000 valuation coverage).
+Determine value not less than $6 per pound per article for the shipment’s protection level for which you are comfortable ($6/lb. x 10,000 lb. shipment = $60,000 valuation coverage).
 Please see the Full Value Protection chart for details.

 Released Value is provided for every move at no additional cost.
-It is the most economical protection available, however, the protection is minimal.
-Under this option the mover assumes liability of no more than $0.60 per pound per article.
+It is the most economical protection available.
+However, the protection is minimal.
+Under this option, the mover assumes the liability of no more than $0.60 per pound per article.

-Other protection and insurance coverage options are available to you to cover your home and furniture during the moving process, such as:
+Other protection and insurance coverage options are available to you to cover your home and furniture during the moving process, including:

-- Coverage under your current home owners or renters insurance policy.
-Please consult your insurance agent or provider for more details.
+- Coverage under your current homeowners’ or renters’ insurance policy.
+Please consult your insurance provider for more details.

-- Additional 3rd party insurance coverage, quoted upon request.
-Ask your Relocation Representative for more details.
+- Additional third-party insurance coverage, quoted upon request.
+Contact your Relocation Representative for more details.

 Limitations to Liability